 Production & Mixing

 The co-production for the latest two albums of this fantastic rock-folk band based in Cambridge, UK, has been a great experience.
-Many of the best new ideas for my mix template came from the challenges brought by this collaboration.

 Mally Harpaz & Ciara Clifford